-To change the function of this gesture, select Start, select Settings, select Devices, and then select touchpad.
+To change the function of this gesture, select Start, select Settings, select Bluetooth & devices, and then select Touchpad.
 Under Four-finger gestures, in the Swipes box, select a gesture setting.

 One-finger slide (touch screen)

 Use the one-finger slide to pan or scroll through lists and pages, or to move an object.